 If everything is in place and:

-• I am registered on the eFTI platform IT-HHJUO-12
+- I am registered on the eFTI IT-HHJUO-12 platform.

-• I am authorized to consult (possibly edit) the shipment which has the identifier 045484cc-9e15-11ec-b909-0242ac120002
+- I am authorized to view (and possibly edit) the shipment with the ID 045484cc-9e15-11ec-b909-0242ac120002

 {